raystack/meteor/plugins/processors/script/README.md

 | `engine` | `string` | `"tengo"`                                                      | Script engine.
 Only `"tengo"` is supported currently | ✅         |
 | `script` | `string` | `asset.labels = merge({script_engine: "tengo"}, asset.labels)` | [Tengo][tengo] script.                               | ✅         |

+### Notes

+- Tengo is the only supported script engine.
+- Tengo's `os` stdlib module cannot be imported and used in the script.

 ### Script Globals

 #### `asset`